Muhammad-AhsanTariq/Project-1_LandRegistrationSmartContract/Readme.md

-**It is my first protofilo project and it covers all Blockchain Solidity programming basics.**
+**It is my first protofilo project based on Blockchain Solidity programming.**

 **Description:**
 (This is a **Smart Contract of land Registration** and also a **Marketplace** where a buyer and seller register themselves